catalystcalifornia/RaceCounts/README.md

       return(z)
     }
 ```
 * Step 3: Use a similar but slightly different process as Step 2.
-This chunk applies only to Asian and Pacific Islander data because not all data sources report Asian and Pacific Islander data separately.
-Combine Asian and Asian-Pacific Islander data into Asian, combine Pacific Islander and Asian-Pacific Islander data into Pacific Islander.
+This chunk applies only to Asian and Native Hawaiian / Pacific Islander data because not all data sources report Asian and Pacific Islander data separately.
+Combine Asian and Asian-Pacific Islander data into Asian, combine Native Hawaiian / Pacific Islander and Asian-Pacific Islander data into Native Hawaiian / Pacific Islander.

 ```
-    else {       ## For Asian and PacIsl only bc we count Asian+API and PacIsl+API
+    else {       ## For Asian and PacIsl only bc we count Asian+API and NatHaw/PacIsl+API
       # filter by race, pivot_wider, select the columns we want, get race long_name
       z <- x %>% filter(race_generic == y | race_generic == d) %>% pivot_wider(names_from = indicator, values_from = disparity_z_score) %>% group_by(geoid, geoname) %>%
         fill(incarceration:subprime, .direction = 'updown') %>%